SimonRuttmann/BattleShip/Readme.md

 # 🚢 BattleShip – Let the battle begin!

 Welcome to our first fully realized game project: **BattleShip**!
 A turn-based tactics game for two players – either against a friend or a custom-built AI.

 ![Menu Screenshot](media/gifs/menu-singleplayer.gif)

-Creating this game was our introduction to our very first "real" project.
+This project marked our first dive into developing a complete software product.

 ---

 ## 🎓 Project & Context

-This project was developed as part of our studies at **Aalen University** during the **“Programmierpraktikum”** (Programming Lab) course.
+This game was developed as part of our studies at **Aalen University** during the **"Programmierpraktikum"** (Programming Lab) course.
-Beyond building a working game, we also learned what it's like to collaborate in a real software development team:
+It wasn't just about building a working game – we also gained first-hand experience in:

+- **Project planning**
+- **Team collaboration & roles**
+- **Communication & code integration**
-**project planning, team roles, communication, code integration**, and ultimately: delivering a playable product.
+- And ultimately: **shipping** a playable game!

-One unique aspect of the course was a shared **network protocol**.
-All teams agreed on a **common socket-based interface**, implemented it individually, and were then able to play against each other across the different implementations.
+A unique aspect of the course was a shared **socket-based network protocol**.
+All teams implemented it individually, allowing us to compete across different codebases.
-This repository presents our version of the game.
+This repository represents *our* take on the game.

 ---